a2eas/Diffusion_model/README.md

 ## Note

-This code is not complete and I am still learning if there is an issue please create a pull request so I can fix it
+This code is not complete and I am still learning if there is an issue please create a pull request so I can fix it **Note:** This project is currently frozen and will not be actively developed further.
+It remains here as a learning example of OpenCV and Python automation.